 Awareness is like an eye.
 Imagine the universe as a single eye.
 When this eye sees itself, it can appear to have split in two.
 Each half calls itself “I.” It calls the other half “you.”

-When this eye sees itself, it’s like looking in a mirror, except that with a mirror, you know that what you’re looking at is just a reflection.
+This eye seeing itself is like looking in a mirror, except that with a mirror, you know that what you’re looking at is just a reflection.
 Here, each eye knows that the other is also an eye, that the two are identical, and that together, they make up the entire world.

 Now picture the universe as consisting of an apparently countless number of eyes.
 Each eye sees and is aware, but each sees that much less and is that much less self-aware.
 We no longer see or know everything, including who we are and why we are here.
 The world appears to be split up into countless different things.
 This is differentiation.

-Civilization is the currently dominant human system of organization.
+Here on Earth, the currently dominant human system of organization is civilization.
 Under civilization, we have forgotten the point of life.
 It’s no longer very much fun.